angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ### Cavern of Souls

-Cavern of Souls is an excellent way to ensure you can resolve Oracle in the face of counter magic or a Chalice of the Void X = 2.
+Cavern of Souls is an excellent way to ensure you can resolve Oracle in the face of countermagic or a Chalice of the Void X = 2.
 It fits very neatly into the shell and can be incorporated into many of the piles that are made.
 Lists will run between zero and one of them, sometimes in the sideboard but mostly in the main deck.
 Although it can tap for {C} it is not considered to be countered